 MES Program courses are designed exclusively for MES program students.
-Students who are not registered in the program may not enrol in MES program courses or workshops.
+Students who are not registered in the program may not enroll in MES program courses or workshops.

 There are five required courses in the MES program, a series of professional development workshops and a summer co-op work term.
 Students will take all courses and workshops as scheduled in the first two semesters of the program followed by the work term.
 There are no elective course options in the MES program.

 This course considers the concept and practice of sustainability in the context of environment and resource management.
 After an introduction to resources, resource management and the legal framework in Canada, the course pays particular attention to different forms of planning and techniques used in environment and resource management, such as benefit-cost analysis and impact assessment.
 Some time of the course will be devoted to the role of bargaining in resource and environmental management.
 Particular approaches as to how we address the change, uncertainty, complexity and conflict (associated with many types of environmental issues) are explored.
 Student projects on a variety of case studies will provide further insight into the practice of planning and management.